Skip to content

 Short answers, pulled from the story.

-When did the Prague offensive begin and end?
+When did the Prague offensive take place?